 This is expected at this price range as proper 4K HDR monitors cost a lot more due to the more expensive wide color gamut backlights and local dimming implementations.

-Regardless, thanks to the vibrant and precise colors provided by the IPS panel and crystal-clear details ensured by the 4K UHD resolution, the image quality of the LG 27UL500 display is excellent considering the price.
+Regardless, thanks to the vibrant and precise colors provided by the IPS panel and crystal-clear details ensured by the 4K UHD resolution, the image quality of the LG 27UL500 display is brilliant considering the price.

 Keep in mind that you will need to use scaling in order for small items such as text to become readable.
-Scaling will also make everything sharper and clearer, but it will reduce the amount of available screen space.
+Scaling will also make everything sharper and clearer, but it will lower the amount of available screen space.

 The LG 27UL500 input lag amounts to only ~8ms while the pixel response time speed measures 5ms (gray to gray pixel transition) which is very good.
 Due to the display’s 60Hz refresh rate, there won’t be any noticeable delays or prominent trailing behind fast-moving objects.